XanderStrike/aicmd/readme.md

 # aicmd

-use openai to generate swanky bash one-liners
+use AI to generate swanky bash one-liners (supports both OpenAI and Ollama!)

 ## usage